wp-plugins/sp-client-document-manager/readme.txt

 Login with:  user: test   password: test

 **Overall Features**
-* Ability to choose multiple files
+* Ability to choose and upload multiple files
 * Delete uploaded documents
 * Automatically zip multiple files
 * Custom Forms
 * Search by file name
 * Ability to allow deleting documents and files
 * Renaming of projects
-* Disable user uploads
+* Disable user uploads (View Only)
 * Disable user deleting of files
 * Ability to translate plugin to multiple languages using the .po files.